Not only are tan lines not good for you, but they can get annoying when they take a while to fade.

 If your problem involves an uneven tan, we’ve got you covered.
 Self-tanner is the way to go!

 In this case, a self-tanner will temporarily even out your skin tone.
+You can choose between waterproof self-tanners or indoor tanning lotions.

 No self-tanner?
 Use body makeup.